zainy3280/FYP-2023-Arthi-Bidding-System-/README.md

-This is Android framework based Project which i have done as fyp in University im changing the author name to "Zain Hafeez " i have successfuly changed text in a file using git i have again successfully changed text using git nad github
+This is Android framework based Project which i have done as fyp in University im changing the author name to "Zain Hafeez " i have successfuly changed text in a file using git i have again successfully changed text using git and github so i have changed another text